 Absolute Review – Knurling

 The knurling is what makes the Absolute one of my favorite new bars.
-The knurl pattern is pretty aggressive, but without being uncomfortable or overly sharp.
+The knurl pattern is moderately aggressive, but without being uncomfortable or overly sharp.
 I would say that it has just a hint less bite than the Ohio or Texas power bars, but not by enough to weaken the security of the grip.

-As most of you already know, black oxide combined with a good, deep knurl makes for a fantastic grip.
+As most of you already know, black oxide combined with a good knurl makes for a fantastic grip.
 Matter of fact, I’ve been favoring the Absolute to my American Barbell Super Power Bar lately, which is quite the compliment to the Vulcan considering both the stainless steel shaft and nearly $600 price tag of the Super.

 Absolute Review – Elasticity